mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 We therefore need to give our content structural markup.

 > **File format:** We are used to file formats such a `.ppt` and `.pdf` as two examples.
 Our file `index.html` is a plain text file with the file extension `.html`.
 It can be opened in any text editor such as Notepad on a PC or TextEdit on a Mac.
 It can be viewed in any web browser, on any internet enabled device.
-This means that the first html pages created by *Sir Tim* back in 1991 can still be viewed in any modern browser on any modern device, with any screen size.
+This means that the first HTML pages created by *Sir Tim* back in 1991 can still be viewed in any modern browser on any modern device, with any screen size.
 Take a look at the page [What is HyperText?](http://info.cern.ch/hypertext/WWW/WhatIs.html) archived on the CERN servers.
 The design is plain but the information is still accessible and useable to everyone.

 <!-- div class="exercise" -->